jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `direct-buffers` attribute of the `buffer-pool` resource of the `io` subsystem
 Can you get the direct-buffers attribute of the myBufferPool buffer-pool resource of the io subsystem ?
 Can you get the direct buffers attribute of the myBufferPool buffer pool resource of the io subsystem ?
+## syntax of the operation to get the `ejb3` subsystem
+Can you get the ejb3 subsystem?
+Can you get the ejb3?
+Can you retrieve all the attributes of the ejb3 subsystem?
 ## syntax of the operation to get the `allow-ejb-name-regex` attribute of the `ejb3` subsystem
 Can you get the allow-ejb-name-regex attribute of the ejb3 subsystem?
 Can you get the allow ejb name regex attribute of the ejb3 subsystem?